comet-dot-photos/comet-dot-photos/README.md

 If you haven't done so already, open up a terminal, shell, or cmd window, and navigate to the folder that holds .tar.gz file.
 Then, no matter what kind of computer you have, run the following command in the terminal to extract the files from the package:
 **tar xzf comet-photos-data-v2.0.tar.gz**
 This may take up to 10 minutes as there are plenty of files to unpack.
-After the tar command finishes up, Comet.Photos should be completely installed, and you can move on to the next step, starting Comet.Photos.
+After the tar command finishes up, Comet.Photos should be completely installed, and you can move on to the next step, [Starting Comet.Photos](#starting-cometphotos).

 ### Starting Comet.Photos